MrRushy/online-store-database/README.md

 - Completed as a solo final project for a Database Systems course.
 - Build artifacts (e.g., `.jar` files in an `artifacts/` folder) are not required for running from source and are typically excluded from version control.
 - Recommended: add screenshots of the GUI to an `assets/` folder and link them here.

+**Dependency Note (MySQL JDBC Driver):**
+This project requires the MySQL JDBC driver (MySQL Connector/J).
+If it is not already included, add the Connector/J `.jar` to your project libraries/classpath in IntelliJ before running.

+**MySQL Connector/J:**
+If you see a “No suitable driver” or connection error, add MySQL Connector/J to the project classpath (IntelliJ: File → Project Structure → Libraries → +).